 Oklahoma's rural nature and historically agricultural and energy based economy has witnessed the conversion of many farm-to-market roads and bridges into highways.
-While these roads were ideal for transporting livestock and crops to market 70 years ago, they are less than adequate when supporting today's heavier trucks, increased traffic demands and higher operating speeds.
-Over 4,600 miles of Oklahoma highways are two-lane facilities without paved shoulders.
+While these roads were ideal for transporting livestock and crops to market 70 years ago, they are less than adequate to support today's heavier trucks, increased traffic demands and higher operating speeds.
+Almost 4,600 miles of Oklahoma highways are two-lane facilities without paved shoulders.

 Traffic on our major highways has increased dramatically in the past two decades and freight traffic is expected to continue to compound for the foreseeable future.
-The daily vehicle miles traveled on facilities with more than two lanes in 2011 was 47.35 million miles (72% of total miles travelled).
+The daily vehicle miles traveled on facilities with more than two lanes in 2013 was 48.08 million miles (71.4% of total miles traveled).
 Improvements to these facilities are often our most expensive and resource consuming projects, but also yield high returns and have an immediate impact on regional traffic patterns.
-Over 275 miles of our 674 miles of interstate pavement have experienced significant rehabilitated or reconstructed since 2003 and an additional 112 miles are included in the Construction Work Plan.
+Over 319 miles of our 673 miles of interstate pavement have experienced significant rehabilitation or reconstruction since 2003 and an additional 221 miles are included in the Construction Work Plan.

-Surface, operational and capacity improvements to high-volume major highways in the 8 Year Construction Work Plan (estimated total investment).......\$2.05 Billion
+Surface, operational and capacity improvements to high-volume major highways in the 8 Year Construction Work Plan (estimated total investment)......\$2.36 B